In May 2019, Baltimore made a controversial change to one of its most accident-prone roads, Harford Road between Echodale Avenue and White Avenue.

 - Gwynns Falls Parkway/Reisterstown Road.
 Speed changes and long traffic signals create driver impatience and chaos here.
 This is Maryland’s number one most dangerous intersection with more than 45 crashes per year.

 - Jones Falls Expressway/Northern Parkway.
-High speeds at an intersection of two major highways make this Baltimore’s second-most dangerous intersection, with about 35 crashes per year.
+High speeds at an intersection of two major highways make this Baltimore’s second-most dangerous intersection, with about 35 vehicle crashes per year.

 - Jones Falls Expressway/West Cold Spring Lane.
 This is a congested area, especially during rush hour, and side-swipes are common here.
 It’s common to have more than 30 annual accidents.